salesforcecli/plugin-packaging/messages/package1_version_create.md

 # cliDescription

-create a first-generation package version in the release org

-# cliDescriptionLong

-Creates a first-generation package version in the release org.

-# cliHelp

-The package version is based on the contents of the specified metadata package.
+create a first-generation package version in the release org The package version is based on the contents of the specified metadata package.
 Omit -m if you want to create an unmanaged package version.

 # id